🗓️ Day 1 – Hello Hanoi! First Impressions & Historical Sights

 🏨 Check-in at Antique Angel Hotel

 Once we got to our room, we rested for about 4 to 5 hours to recover from our red-eye flight.
-The room was cozy and quiet, which made it easy to recharge before starting our day.
+The room was comfortable and quiet, which made it easy to recharge before starting our day.

 Antique Angel Hotel and Travel